-- Check that the specimens are intact (no leakage) and are labelled with correct patient details.
-1) - 2) Examine specimens through the clear plastic bags.
+- 1) Check that the specimens are intact (no leakage) and are labelled with correct patient details. - 2) Examine specimens through the clear plastic bags.
 If there is any gross blood contamination on the specimens the Consultant Microbiologist must be notified and replacement specimens ordered.
 If specimens are irretrievably contaminated, they must be placed in the dedicated Category A discard container for disposal. - 3) If specimens appear clean (small amounts of blood around the inoculation site are acceptable) receive the specimens into Beaker by scanning the barcode through the MSC viewing window (and double bagging).
-The PC barcode reader will reach the large MSC. - 4) Buddy BMS to hold the open screw capped DX container close to the MSC.
-BMS working in the MSC - place the double bagged EDTA.
-Serum and Urine specimens in DX screw cap plastic container for sending to RIPL. - Add absorbent material and packaging to support and protect the samples.
-5) - 6) Buddy BMS - Screw lid on the container and place it inside the cardboard outer DX container.
-Place safely on the bench for sending to RIPL. - 7) Use Hand sanitizer on the gloved hands. - 8) Remove the pair of gloves (discard into waste container). - 9) Put on a new pair of disposable gloves. - 10) Buddy BMS - Place the completed form P1 (see page 5 above - the Microbiology consultant will have completed the form to go with these specimens) inside the DX box but outside of the screw capped plastic container.
-If form NOT completed by Microbiology consultant the BMS can complete the form taking the information recorded in Beaker for the Returning Traveller Screen (LAB9221) under the correct specimen number - 11) Close the box and place security seal over the tag.
-Label the box see Appendix A - See APPENDIX A for courier transport to RIPL.
-12)
+The PC barcode reader will reach the large MSC. - Buddy BMS to hold the open screw capped DX container close to the MSC.
+BMS working in the MSC place the double bagged EDTA, Serum and Urine specimens in DX screw cap plastic container for sending to RIPL. - 5) Add absorbent material and packaging to support and protect the samples. - 6) Buddy BMS Screw lid on the container and place it inside the cardboard outer DX container.
+Place safely on the bench for sending to RIPL. - 7) Use Hand sanitizer on the gloved hands. - 8) Remove the pair of gloves (discard into waste container). - 9) Put on a new pair of disposable gloves. - 10) Buddy BMS Place the completed form P1 inside the DX box but outside of the screw capped plastic container. - 11) Close the box and place security seal over the tag.
+Label the box see Appendix A - 12) See APPENDIX A for courier transport to RIPL.